wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Premier for "substantial dependence" with a TAM (Technical Account Manager).

-   Getting 403 ActiveDirectoryMenuBlade accessing AAD on Portal
+   Getting 403 ActiveDirectoryMenuBlade accessing AAD/Entra on Portal

 0. Right-click on the "Help + Support" box on the Dashboard and select "unpin" because you now know you can reach it (in two places).